Payroll Taiwan Guide

 2. Labor Insurance

-Taiwan's Labor Insurance system covers occupational injuries, disabilities, and retirement benefits:
+Taiwan's Labor Insurance system covers occupational injuries, disabilities, and retirement benefits.
+The 2026 total rate is 12.5% (11.5% Ordinary + 1% Employment Insurance).

-The insured salary has a ceiling of NT$45,800 per month as of 2024.
+Note: The insured salary ceiling remains capped (currently NT$45,800 per month) but is subject to review.
 Contributions are calculated based on an employee's "insured salary," which follows a bracket system rather than actual salary.

 3. National Health Insurance